 Modern through-coloured render provides a decorative, weather-proof finish for external walls.
 Unlike render covered with paint, it does not show scratches and therefore stays looking newer for longer.

 Some systems have mesh sunk into the render around doors and windows to give them extra strength.
 Fully-meshed systems give extra strength and impact resistance, but will cost around £2-5 extra per m2.
+What goes into the Monocouche render system?
+Our friends over at EWI Store have written a blog all about the different components and how much they cost.

 Sand and cement render